Pentagon chief fires military assistant, cites misconduct allegations

-WASHINGTON U.S. Defense Secretary Ash Carter removed his senior military assistant, Lieutenant General Ron Lewis, from his position on Thursday over allegations of misconduct that Carter said he learned of this week.
+WASHINGTON U.S. Defense Secretary Ash Carter removed his senior military assistant, Lieutenant General Ron Lewis, from his position on Thursday over allegations of misconduct that Carter learned of this week.

 Carter has referred the matter to the inspector general of the Defense Department, he said in a brief statement on Thursday.
 After the inspector general's investigation is complete, the Army may take action, a senior defense official said.